frymash/frymash/README.md

 <div id="intro">
   <h1><code>hey there, i'm isaac 👉😎👉</code></h1>
-  <p>I've just completed my National Service and will be matriculating into university in 2023 (no prizes for guessing which major).</p>
+  <p>I've just completed my National Service and will be matriculating into university in 2023 (no prizes for guessing what I'll be majoring in).</p>
   <p>In the meantime, I've been working on a few MOOCs to tide the time.
 As of now, a large chunk of my GitHub's content consists of the work I've done for these courses.</p>
 </div>